 Are Capybaras Good Pets?

 While capybaras can be social and intelligent animals, they need a lot of space and a big swimming area to be happy.
-They also need the company of their own kind, which means having at least two but preferably more capybaras.
-They need to have a continual supply of items to chew to keep their teeth healthy and they can be destructive in your home.
-They may also not be legal in your state or require special paperwork.
+They also need a company of their own kind, which means having at least two, but preferably more, capybaras.
+They need to have a continual supply of items to chew to keep their teeth healthy, and they can be destructive in your home, chewing and marking their territory.
+Many pet lovers are not well-equipped to keep capybaras successfully.
+They may also not be legal in your state, or require special paperwork.
+Seriously consider your living situation, abilities, and resources -- and verify that you can legally own capybaras -- before you make a commitment.